AlsidOfficial/python-msgpack-lz4block/README.md

 [99, 'hoge', 'huga']
 ```

 - We got the values... but we still miss the keys.
 The keys are not serialized in order to optimize the data usage.
-Hopefuly we can provide the key mapping as above, we get a beautyful key/value dict:
+We can provide the key mapping as above, we get a beautyful key/value dict:

 ```python
 >>> msgpack_lz4block.deserialize(b'\x92\xd4b\x0c\xc6\x00\x00\x00\r\xc0\x93c\xa4hoge\xa4huga', key_map=['Age', 'FistName', 'LastName'])